gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 #Change directory to location of combined GVCF file
 `cd /path/to/files/`

-`gatk CombineGVCFs -R /path/to/reference.fa -V sample_1.g.vcf.gz`
+`gatk CombineGVCFs -R /path/to/reference.fa -V all_samples.g.vcf -O all_samples.vcf`

+GATK genotype GVCF script eithout notes can be found [here]()

 ### 🚧 This Pipeline is still in Progress 🏗️